x41v3r/notebook/Basic Knowledge/Data Structures and Algorithms.md

 #### 1.2 Characteristics of the Algorithms

-> The five characteristics that algorithms must possess
+> the five characteristics that algorithms must possess

 * **Finiteness**: das
 * **Certainty**: dfsf